decretist/Dissertation/Chapter3/chapter3a.md

 English and Information School faculty plus staff members holding appointments in the UMD library system.
-As is quite common in the Digital Humanities community, the primary academic expertise of the faculty members present was in 19th-century English literature (for example, Neil Fraistat, the director of MITH at the time, is a leading authority on Keats, Shelley, and Byron).
+As is quite common in the Digital Humanities community, the primary academic expertise of the faculty members present was in nineteenth-century English literature (for example, Neil Fraistat, the director of MITH at the time, is a leading authority on Keats, Shelley, and Byron).
 For the benefit of the non-medievalist audience, I presented the problem I was investigating in a simplified (though I believe not over-simplified) form.
 Using a physical copy of the Friedberg edition of the *Decretum* as a prop, I made the following points:

-+ That the *Decretum* was a 12th-century university textbook for the study of canon law, the law of the Roman Catholic church.
++ That the *Decretum* was a twelfth-century university textbook for the study of canon law, the law of the Roman Catholic church.

 + That the *Decretum* was written in Latin (I had reason to know